tonylitianyu/Automated-3D-Modeling/README.md

 2. `turntable` node
 The `turntable` node controls the turtlebot3's rotation and provides a `timer` service to enable other nodes to interact with it.

+3. `turtle` node
+The `turtle` node implements SLAM on the turtlebot3 to get improved tf feedback for the fusing of pointclouds

 ### Launch files
 1. `arm.launch`